-In addition to selling our products directly to customers, we also lease our Express and Edge equipment which we classify as subscription revenue.
+Subscription revenue is comprised of revenue derived from leasing Express and Edge units to our customers.
 Lease terms are typically four years and customers generally pay either a quarterly or annual fixed payment for the lease and maintenance elements over the contractual lease term.
 Equipment leases are generally classified as operating leases as they do not meet any of the sales-type lease criteria per ASC 842 and recognized ratably over the duration of the lease.
 There are no contingent lease payments as a part of these arrangements.